a-brice/a-brice-plankthon_challenge/README.md

 # plankthon_challenge
-Hackathon held by Veolia and TaraOcean
+Data Science and ML Hackathon held by Veolia and TaraOcean